DidDrog11/chapter_4/README.md

 1. Which rodent species in a Lassa fever endemic region display evidence of prior infection with *Lassa mammarenavirus*?
 2. Is seroprevalence increased in rodent networks containing *Mastomys natalensis*?
 3. What is the role of diverse or depauparate rodent assemblages on risk an individual rodents risk of prior infection with *Lassa mammarenavirus*?

+Trapped an area
+Identified the occurrence of a rodent
+Produced a network of rodents trapped in the same spatial and temporal activity Identified the potential contacts of that rodent Investigated the difference between landuse types Tested these rodents for antibodies
+Described the networks of those with evidence of infection